Litecoin is not only the silver to Bitcoin’s golden status, it is a major altcoins and the 20th largest digital asset by market capitalization.

 ❌ May Go Bust If Heavy Regulation Sets In

-As per data retrieved from CoinMarketCap, during the weekend of 16th to 18th April 2021, such news has been attributed to a substantial drop in LTC’s price.
+As per data retrieved from CoinMarketCap, during the weekend of 16th to 18th April 2021, such news attributed to a substantial drop in LTC’s price.

 Bans and negative news always affect the prices of coins.
 Litecoin also plummeted in price in 2018 after Japan followed China into banning the use of cryptocurrencies.